 Typically, insurance companies will total a car when it costs anywhere between 50 percent and 100 percent of the car’s value to repair it.
 The cost of repairs is not the only thing taken into consideration.
 Insurers may also review the cost of storage, rental car costs and so on.
-If these costs make it uneconomical for the car insurance company to repair the car, they will find it to be a total loss.
+If these costs make it uneconomical for the car insurance company to repair the car, they will find it a total loss.

 Before paying you for your totaled car, the insurance company will also deduct for depreciation, which is the loss of value that comes from the typical wear and occurs over time.
-Another way to think about this is that if your car is 7 years old and the insurance company declares it totaled after an accident, it will likely compensate you for being able to purchase a similar 7-year-old car.
+Another way to think about this is that if your car is seven years old and the insurance company declares it totaled after an accident, it will likely compensate you for being able to purchase a similar 7-year-old vehicle.

 If you want to know more about Texas laws, insurance claims and the totaling of a vehicle, contact the consumer division of the TDI.
 For information on how your specific insurance provider calculates a car to be totaled, contact your insurance agent.
-If another driver damaged your vehicle and that insurer is declaring it a total loss, ask the insurance adjuster on your claim how they determine the car to be totaled out.
+If another driver damaged your vehicle and that insurer declares it a total loss, ask the insurance adjuster on your claim how they determine the car to be totaled out.

 — Michelle Megna contributed to this story.